Nairbhaon/CalcTool/README.md

 # CalcTool
 A tool for creating math equations to submit to ChatGPT for analysis and evaluation.
-<sup>Disclaimer: We are not responsible for any inaccuracies that result from using this tool.
-Go bother OpenAI.</sup>
+<sub>Disclaimer: We are not responsible for any inaccuracies that result from using this tool.
+Go bother OpenAI.</sub>